sensu/sensu-docs/content/sensu-go/6.7/operations/control-access/create-limited-service-accounts.md

    The response will include an API key that is assigned to the `ec2-service` user, which you will need to configure the EC2 handler.

-The `ec2-service` limited service account is now ready to use with the [Sensu EC2 Handler][3] integration.
+The `ec2-service` limited service account is now ready to use with the [sensu/sensu-ec2-handler][13] dynamic runtime asset.

-## Add the EC2 handler dynamic runtime asset
+## Add the sensu/sensu-ec2-handler dynamic runtime asset

-To power the handler to remove AWS EC2 instances, use sensuctl to add the [Sensu Go EC2 Handler][13] [dynamic runtime asset][14]:
+To power the handler to remove AWS EC2 instances, use sensuctl to add the [sensu/sensu-ec2-handler][13] [dynamic runtime asset][14]:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-ec2-handler:0.4.0